johnny-godoy/johnny-godoy/README.md

 ## 👋 Presentation

 Hello!
 My name is Johnny Godoy, and I'm finishing my degrees in both Mathematical Engineering and an M.Sc. in Data Science at [University of Chile](https://www.uchile.cl/).
+I am a co-founder and current content coordinator of the Association for Ethics in Data and Artificial Intelligence [AEDIA](https://github.com/aedia-ethics) at UChile.

 <p align="center">
     <a href="https://www.linkedin.com/in/johnny-godoy-4ba146200">